The Jar Healthy Vending Digest: Coca-Cola

 The idea for this article started when our CEO Iurii called me last week saying that he had an interesting observation for our team.
-He has made an experiment and stocked some coke in one of our machines to see how well it could sell comparing to healthy options we provide such as lemonades and other soft drinks.
-He then told me that coke seemed to overperform any other product in our machine by like 50% which made it a great source of revenue.
-Surely, driving high revenue is an aim of any business but we also thought if that was actually ethical to sell coke in our machines while promoting healthy lifestyle values.
-Therefore, we’ve decided to dig dipper into the topic of coke and make it clear to ourselves as well as to our readers how bad the nowadays coke actually is and if there could be any benefit from it.
+He made an experiment and stocked some Coca-Cola drinks in one of our machines to see how well it sells comparing to other healthy drink options we provide such as lemonades and other soft drinks.
+He then told me that Coke seemed to overperform any other product in our machine by 50% which made it a great source of revenue.
+Surely, driving high revenue is an aim for any business but we also thought if that about the ethical side of selling Coke in our machines while promoting healthy lifestyle values.
+Therefore, we’ve decided to dig deeper into the topic of Coke and make it clear to ourselves as well as to all our readers how bad or good the Coke actually is and if there could be any benefit from it.

 Let’s start from scratch and discuss what actually coke contains.
 From the parents, you’ve probably heard that it is made of all the worst things in the world.
 Well, actually list of “these” ingredients is not so long:

 The base is carbonated water to make it shine and sparkly

 Of course, some added sugar in the form of sucrose or, depending on the origin of production, high-fructose corn syrup

 Caffeine to make you even more energized than with just sugars

 Phosphoric acid v. caramel or, simply said, caramel colour (E150d)

 And a pinch of natural flavourings including extract of coca leaf

 Rumour has it that back to the beginning of the 20th-century Coca-Cola also had some cocaine in it.
 But no real proof is found for this claim and the company denied all allegations, so we can put it back into the “myths” folder.